Sophie Hamer – Assistant Facilities Manager

 Date joined Team Bath: September 2016

-- Support to TASS, Team Bath Rugby and Team Bath MCTA Tennis Academy
+- Support to TASS, Team Bath (BUCS Super Rugby) and Team Bath Judo.

 Harri has an MSc Sport Strength and Conditioning degree and is an UKSCA-accredited strength and conditioning coach.

 He joins Team Bath having completed a short-term lecturing position in Strength and Conditioning Science at St Mary’s University.
 Prior to this he led the S&C programme at a high-performance tennis academy for over two years.
-Other roles have included extensive work with young athletes, Superleague netball and TASS athletes.
+Other roles have included extensive work with young athletes, the Team Bath Netball Superleague squad, Team Bath Tennis and TASS athletes.

 Marketing, Commercial & PR Team